Teekaynium/Zim-Stock-Dashboard/README.md

 # Zim-Stock-Dashboard

 <h2>Description</h2>
-This project continues on from the work done in the Zim-Stock-Project.
+This project continues on from the work done in the Zim-Stock-Project(https://github.com/Teekaynium/ZimStock-Project.git).
+Here, the json files that were created in the aforementioned project are used to create a dashboard that allows one to analyse the Zimbabwe Equity Market.
 <br />